marko-knoebl/slides/sections/javascript-in-the-browser/60-web-components-en.md

-# Custom elements
+# Web components

-## Custom elements
+## Web components

-Custom elements can be created via JavaScript and used like regular HTML elements
+Web components can be created via JavaScript and used like regular HTML elements

-## Custom elements
+## Web components

 example: footer that can be used on multiple pages